BrickFPV/Ai-Desk-Robot-Tars-With-Pan-Tilt-Camera/README.md

 - Small speaker for the amp
 - 3D printed parts.
 Download links will be in the **Downloadables** folder.
 - Lego techinc to make the chasis.
 The lego model will be in the **Downloadables** folder. (i would be pleased if someone makes a 3d printed chasis)

+## **Setting Up The Chasis**

+First, you need to download and 3D print the stl files on /dowloadables/3dprint folder.